"Dead Woman Walking" by Sharon Bolton: A Good Read

 This book was recommended to me by a member of my reading group.
 Each month we take it in turns to choose the following month’s novel.
 It’s a great way to read outside your usual genre and find some new favorites.
 Discussing a book you’ve all read is a very sociable activity.
 It can give you new insights on a novel.
 It’s helpful to have a few questions prepared to get a good discussion started.
 I have made a few suggestions below.

 Dead Woman Walking was advertised as an “action-packed thriller” and it lives up to that description.
 The story drew me in and kept me glued to the page.
 I couldn’t put it down and finished the entire book within three days (I took time out to eat and sleep!)
+It's easy to see why this was a Sunday Times Top Ten Best Seller in 2017 and 2018.
 I recommend you read the book too.

 Reading Group Questions